 ‘Not being 'unwell' enough to be on the official vulnerable persons’ database.
 I have COPD and Asthma but as I control it well I am just under the criteria to be within the ‘vulnerable group’… the issue I have is that I am still disabled, receiving PIP and have direct payments to pay for a carer… I have severe mobility issues but as I am not on the ‘vulnerable’ group list I cannot order shopping to be delivered.
 I cannot stand in a queue so going to the supermarket is not an option.
 I have a choice…my carer giving me personal care, or my carer going to get my food.”

 The research also found there has been a decrease in levels of support from professional care providers as a result of the government's restrictions.
-Four weeks ago, 44% of respondents were no longer receiving home visits from health care professionals.
-This has now risen to 51%.
+Four weeks ago, 50% of respondents were no longer receiving home visits from health care professionals.
+This has now risen very slightly to 51%.
 The reduction in support for disabled people at home is having a significant impact.